-But in order for Activities and WebSlices to deliver on their promise, web developers must build them and associate them with interesting and relevant websites and services.
+But for Activities and WebSlices to deliver on their promise, web developers must build them and associate them with interesting and relevant websites and services.
 And for that to happen, the features need to be flexible and easy for web developers to create.

 In IE8, Activities connect content from web pages to relevant web services.
 From a developer point of view, an Activity is defined with just a few lines of XML code.
-A developer from a web service can create an Activity in just a few minutes and make it available from their web pages through a script API (called AddService) and a pointer to the XML file.
+A developer of a web service can create an Activity in just a few minutes and make it available from their web pages through a script API (called AddService) and a pointer to the XML file.

-It is also easy to create WebSlices in IE8.
-Just a few lines of mark-up code on an existing web page can create a WebSlice, and then existing RSS technology delivers the content to users who have subscribed to the WebSlice.
-Developers don’t have to create add-ons, and users need additional code running on their computers to take advantage.
+It’s also easy to create WebSlices in IE8.
+Just a few lines of markup code on an existing web page can create a WebSlice, and then existing RSS technology delivers the content to users who have subscribed to the WebSlice.
+Developers don’t have to create add-ons, and users don’t need additional code running on their computers to take advantage.

-+ Resources Web developers can visit the Internet Explorer Developer Center* to find white papers, sample code, and much more information to enable them to use these new tools. http://msdn.microsoft.com/en-us/ie/default.aspx
++ Resources Web developers can visit the Internet Explorer Developer Center* to find white papers, sample code, and other information they need to use these new tools. http://msdn.microsoft.com/en-us/ie/default.aspx

 Developers can easily associate their web services with an IE8 Activity and make it available from the Activities menu.